-If one wheel is on a higher surface compared to the other wheels, the vehicle or robot top could hit the doorway upper edge.
+If one wheel is on an elevated surface compared to the other wheels, the vehicle or robot top could hit the doorway upper edge.

-This illustration shows two examples of enhanced holonomic movements
+This illustration presents two examples of enhanced holonomic movements

 On the left is an example of approaching a table, a robot arm interacting with the table, and its movements following the table end.